 Individual $15 per year

 Organization $30 per year

 Send check payable to “WSPC” to WSPC, 340 Greenfield, Glen Ellyn, IL 60137

 Dues and additional donations are tax deductible.

 WSPC is a non-profit peace organization based in Chicago’s western suburbs.
-WSPC promotes peace through public commentary, peace education, an annual peace essay contest, lobbying for peaceful legislative initiatives and public witness.
+WSPC promotes peace through public witness, peace education, an annual peace essay contest and lobbying for peaceful legislative initiatives and a sane foreign policy.